scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 * More complex than process per request
 * Many processes can still mean a large amount of memory consumption

-This web server architecture is provded by the Apache 2.x MPM "Prefork" module.
+This web server architecture is provided by the Apache 2.x MPM "Prefork" module.

 ---